 The positives aspects of the DMCA depend on one’s point of reference when using it.
-For copyright holders, the law provides a mechanism for obtaining the removal of infringing material on the web in a low cost, simple manner.
+For copyright holders, the law provides a mechanism for obtaining the removal of infringing material on the web in a low cost, straightforward manner.

 Imagine you’ve slaved over your Great American Novel for ten years.
-You are finally done with it and decide to publish it on your own.
+You finish the book and decide to self-publish it.
 The novel is a hit.
-After a few months, however, you start finding large chunks of it being posted in forums.
+After a few months, however, you discover people posting large chunks of it in forums.
 People are essentially giving away pieces of your novel for free!

 Traditionally, you would need to hire a lawyer like myself and start suing people.
-This would be expensive.
+This approach would be expensive.
 It would also take a good bit of time for the case to work its way through the judicial process.
 To be blunt, most copyright owners would not have the resources [$$] to pursue such actions.
 The DMCA provides a solution to this problem.

-Under the DMCA, a copyright holder can simply give notice of the copyright infringement to the site or service in question.
-If I see big chunks of my novel published on Facebook, I can give Facebook notice of the violation, and they MUST take down the offending content.
+Under the DMCA, a copyright holder can give notice of the copyright infringement to the site or service in question.
+If I see big chunks of my novel published on Facebook, I can give Facebook notification of the violation, and they MUST take down the offending content.
 The person who posted the material can then claim they have the right to post it.
 Most never respond.

-This process provides a big benefit to the copyright holder.
+This process provides a significant benefit to the copyright holder.
 The party served with the notice removes the infringing material, and they avoid the cost of a lawsuit.

 What about the site owner or service served with the copyright infringement notice?
-By complying with the procedures called forth in the DMCA, the entity is granted immunity from liability for the offense.
-With the potential damages being as high as $150,000 per each violation, the value of this protection cannot be understated.
+By complying with the procedures called forth in the DMCA, the entity is immune from liability for the offense.
+With the potential damages being as high as $150,000 per each violation, one cannot overstate the value of this protection.

 I own a forum on how to make a bajillion dollars online.
 Yes, a “bajillion” because a million just isn’t that much anymore.
 Individuals sign up as members.
 They then post comments and materials related to making money online on the forum.